manuelarte/github-kudos/manuelarte.md

-This is an example on how to use the recommendations
+This is an example on how to use the kudos